-Of the four factors set forth in the Nebraska Community Development, one (1) is present to a significant/predominant extent and three (3) are present to a reasonable, but more limited extent.
+Of the four factors set forth in the Nebraska Community Development Law, one (1) is present to a significant/predominant extent and three (3) are present to a reasonable, but more limited extent.

 The substandard factors which are present are reasonably distributed throughout the Study Area.
-The significant/predominant factor is the existence of conditions which endanger life or property by fire and other causes.
+The significant/predominant factor is aged or obsolescence.